abbynicoleyee/abbynicoleyee.github.io/_posts/2025-01-17-litautobiography.md

 disqus: true
 image:  /assets/images/blog/lobotomy.PNG
 author: Abby Nicole Yee
-tags:   literary autobiography, psychiatry, psychology, antipsychotics
+tags:   literary, autobiography, psychiatry, psychology, antipsychotics
 ---

 "I have lost my mind by spells and I do not dare think what I may do in those spells.
 May God forgive me and I hope everyone else will forgive me even if they cannot understand.
 My position is too awful to endure and nobody realizes it.
 What an end to a life in which I tried always to do my best." —L.M.
 Montgomery